 You’re still exhausted but you are stronger.

 You hear your son stirring and for the first time in a long time, you have hope.

 This parenting gig is tough.

 But we'll give you tools and support to get back to good, sweet, loving times with your toddler.

 You can call on us whenever you need…

 Summer with your kids not going to plan?
 Need a place to ask your parenting questions and get support on the daily?
-Join our free group now.
+Join our free Hand in Hand Parenting Community Group.